Here’s a cool way to repurpose leftover cornbread. Turn it into cornbread dressing.

 What recipe, craft, or project have you repurposed into something new?

-Here’s my recipe for .
+Here’s my recipe for Cornbread Dressing .
 The amounts and some of the ingredients are flexible.
 After all, it’s all about leftovers and the purpose of leftovers is to use them up in whatever amount.
 Adjust accordingly!
-This is how I made it tonight: you can also add chopped apples, fresh mushrooms, raisins, or walnuts as you prefer – whatever you have hand!
+You can also add chopped apples, fresh mushrooms, raisins, or walnuts as you prefer – whatever you have hand!